kristian-dixon/kristian-dixon.github.io/index.markdown

 I also can gain new interests at the drop of a hat.
 If someone is passionate enough about a topic to let me see the world through their eyes then I’m always really excited to learn more about that topic.
 For example, recently a friend sent me a Uri Tuchman video, I’d not seen his videos before but now I kinda want to make a clock because he clearly loves doing it.
 I also never considered that you can just make screws.

 At the moment my core focus is on building out content for this website, there’s so much I’ve worked on in my spare time that I really want to show off to everyone.
-When that’s done, outside of looking for new opportunities, I want to finally make a game for my Mum since I think I can make her proud.
+When that’s done, outside of looking for new opportunities, I want to finally make a game for my Mum since I think she'd love it.

 ## Lists